tldr-pages/tldr/CONTRIBUTING.md

 For page descriptions, you can additionally use ``See also: `command`.`` and [subcommand reference](#subcommands).

 > [!NOTE]
-> While we suggest only two lines for the page description, it is acceptable to have more than two lines if it necessary to add additional information (i.e. [`pacman`](https://github.com/tldr-pages/tldr/blob/main/pages/linux/pacman.md)).
+> While we suggest only two lines for the page description, it is acceptable to have more than two lines if it is necessary to add additional information (i.e. [`pacman`](https://github.com/tldr-pages/tldr/blob/main/pages/linux/pacman.md)).

 To see some examples of preexisting pages, you can look at: